Interuniversity Consortium for Arab and Middle Eastern Studies

 - support for the training and research of an emerging generation of scholars.

 In pursuit of these objectives, ICAMES sponsors periodic scholarly conferences, workshops and visiting speakers; supports an active publications program; maintains a small but growing documentation center; encourages collaborative research; and provides facilities and limited financial support for graduate students and post-doctoral research fellows.
 Its research and administrative offices are located at McGill University.
-Professor Khalid Medani (Political Science and Islamic Studies, McGill University) presently serves as director of the Consortium, and Rex Brynen (political science, McGill University) as research coordinator.
+Professor Rex Brynen (political science, McGill University) presently serves as director of the Consortium.

 For additional information on the Consortium, please contact:

 Inter-University Consortium for Arab and Middle East Studies